esper-io/dev-docs/docs/home/console.md

 ![IMEI](./assets/NewConsole/IMEI.png)

 You can use either the IMEI or serial number for a particular device.
-As cellular devices will have both an IMEI and serial number, or in some cases have two IMEIs (dual SIM) and a serial number, the Esper system follows a particular order when processing a new device for IMEI-based provisioning.
+As cellular devices will have both an IMEI and serial number, or in some cases have two IMEIs (dual SIM) and a serial number, the Esper system follows a particular order when processing a new device for IMEI-based provisioning:

-   IMEI 1
+   * IMEI 1
-   IMEI 2
+   * IMEI 2
-   Serial number
+   * Serial Number

 This means if you added IMEI 1 to Provisioning Template 1, IMEI 2 to Provisioning Template 2, and serial number to Provisioning Template 3, then Esper will provision the device according to Provisioning Template 1.

-If you have already added an IMEI or serial number to a provisioning template and try to upload it again to another provisioning template, Esper will not use the uploaded CSV and return a toast error message in the lower left corner of your screen.
+If you have already added an IMEI or serial number to a provisioning template and try to upload it again to another provisioning template, Esper will not use the uploaded CSV, and will return a toast error message in the lower left corner of your screen.

 You can also upload a CSV or individually add IMEIs and Serial Numbers when [editing a template](./console.md#provisioning-templates).

 **Download Config**

-Clicking Download Config will enable you to download the config.json file for use during ADB and by IMEI-based provisioning methods.
-Contact Esper if you have any questions.
+Clicking 'Download Config' will enable you to download the config.json file for use during Android Debug Bridge (ADB) and by IMEI-based provisioning methods.
+Please don't hesitate to [contact us](https://esper.io/contact-us) if you have any questions.

 **Delete**

-Click on Delete to delete a selected template.
+Click on 'Delete' to delete a selected template.
 You will still be able to view the policy, apps, and settings of the template when viewing a device previously provisioned using that template.

 ### Creating a Provisioning Template

-To create a provisioning template, click **Create Template**.
+To create a provisioning template, then click or tap on **Create Template**.

 ![Create Template](./assets/NewConsole/TemplateCreate.png)